MicrosoftDocs/sql-docs/docs/linux/sql-server-availability-group-ha-hpe.md

 # Tutorial - Setup a three node Always On availability group with HPE Serviceguard for Linux

 This tutorial explains how to configure SQL Server Always On availability group with HPE Serviceguard for Linux running on on-premises Virtual Machines (VMs).
+The same tutorial can also be followed for Azure based VMs as well.

 Refer to [HPE Serviceguard Clusters](https://h20195.www2.hpe.com/v2/GetPDF.aspx/c04154488.pdf) for an overview of the HPE Serviceguard clusters.